Berlin: Resilient, Reunited & Reborn

-Germany was ultimately united around Prussia, and the chain of events that followed brought this country more than its share of wars and repression.
-This square is a military parade ground or a people's park.
+Germany ultimately united around Prussia, and the chain of events which followed brought this country more than its share of war and repression.
+This square is a military parade ground or a people’s park.
 It goes back and forth — depending upon the tenor of the times.

 This memorial — with the tombs of the unknown soldier and the unknown concentration camp victim — remembers all victims of war and tyranny.
-The statue of a mother with her dead son is by Käthe Kollwitz, a Berlin artist who lived through both world wars, lost both her sons, and left the city poignant reminders of the reality of war.
+The statue of a mother with her dead son is by Käthe Kollwitz, a Berlin artist who lived through both world wars, lost both her son and grandson, and left the city poignant reminders of the reality of war.

 With the defeat of Hitler at the end of World War II, Berlin was divided between the victorious allies.
-Eventually the French, British, and American sectors became West Berlin and the Russian sector became East Berlin.
+Eventually the American, British, and French sectors became West Berlin and the Russian sector became East Berlin.
 Like the Nazis, the communists used art as propaganda.

 The communists built Berlin’s nearly 1,200-foot-tall TV Tower in the 1960s.
 Its purpose, along with better TV reception: to show the power of the atheistic state at a time when East German leaders were having the crosses removed from churches.

-But when the sun beamed on their tower, which was the grandest spire in East Berlin, a huge cross reflected on the mirrored ball.
-Cynics called it "The Pope's Revenge."
+But when the sun beamed on their tower, which was the grandest spire in all of East Berlin, a huge cross reflected on the mirrored ball.
+Cynics called it “The Pope’s Revenge.”

 Today this street, built in the bold Stalin Gothic style so common in Moscow back in the 1950s, has been restored, renamed for Karl Marx, and is actually becoming en vogue.
 It provides a rare look at Berlin’s communist days.

-With the aggressive westernization of Eastern Berlin, some feel a wave of nostalgia — nicknamed Ost algia (Ost is east) — for the old days of East Berlin.
+With the aggressive westernization of Eastern Berlin, some feel a wave of nostalgia — nicknamed Ost‑algia (Ost is German for east) — for the old days of East Berlin.

 Along with Karl Marx Boulevard, the East German pedestrian lights — a rare example of East German levity — have survived.
 The perky red and green men — called Ampelmännchen — were under threat of replacement by the far less jaunty Western signals.
 But by popular demand, the Ampelmännchen stride on.

 During the Cold War, East and West Berlin maintained dueling museums.
-With unification, the top museum collections have been consolidated here in Berlin's grand Kulturforum.
+With unification, the top museum collections were consolidated here in Berlin’s grand Kulturforum.

 In this portrait of a German mayor, Albrecht Dürer shows his mastery of detail — a forte of German artists.
 Dürer even paints the reflection of the windowpanes in this man’s eyes.